Samsung/TizenRT/os/drivers/compression/README.md

 For this cmd, user needs to pass a char pointer as arg that needs to be allocated memory with a size of COMP_NAME_SIZE (compression.h).
 This should be allocated memory before passing to the ioctl.
-The ioctl funtion will store the compression type name string in the char pointer.
+The ioctl function will store the compression type name string in the char pointer.

 ## 4. COMPIOC_DECOMPRESS cmd :